LucaDofing/KAIST_MLFR_Project/report/Report.md

 # GNNSys Id: Learning Physical Parameters from Motion Using Graph Neural Networks for Robot Control
 ## 1. Introduction

 Robots frequently encounter unpredictable internal mechanics like friction and micro slip, which are hard to model and harm performance.
-Instead of manual calibration or external sensors, this project uses simulation based Graph Neural Networks to identify internal dynamics from motion data in a self supervised manner, efficiently addressing limited computational resources.
+Instead of manual calibration or external sensors, this project uses simulation based Graph Neural Networks to identify internal dynamics from motion data in a self supervised manner, efficiently addressing our limited computational resources.